f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3.rst

    .. image:: ../images/image-welcome-nginx.png

    NGINX (**nginx.f5demos.com**) has not been configured to proxy traffic to any of our applications, and it is configured as a basic web server by default.
+We will configure port **8080** on the nginx.f5demos.com host to do this.

 2. Back in the NIM tab, click **Templates** in the left navigation.